 - Part B Reimbursement—A few FEHB plans now offer partial Part B premium reimbursement, including two national plans: Blue Cross Basic and GEHA High.
 Of course, if you're enrolled in a CDHP/HDHP plan, you can also use the HRA plan contribution to help pay for your Part B premiums as well.

 - More Access to Providers—If you join Part B, you can use the Part B benefit to go outside the FEHB plans doctor network and pay only 20% of the Medicare allowed charge.
 For any BCBS members, this added out-of-network flexibility strengthens the case of considering Blue Cross Basic compared to Blue Cross Standard.
 One of the biggest differences between BCBS Standard and Basic is the out-of-network benefit available in the Standard plan.
 Without Part B, you receive no insurance benefit from going out-of-network if you're enrolled in BCBS Basic.
 With Part B, you can.
 Overall, we see far less expense for retirees in BCBS Basic compared to BCBS Standard, and with Basic there is an additional benefit of a partial Part B premium reimbursement.

 - Medicare Advantage Eligibility—By joining Part B, federal retirees gain access to Medicare Advantage (MA) plans offered by a few FEHB carriers.
-Aetna, UnitedHealthcare, and Kaiser offer special Medicare Advantage plans for federal retirees.
-Some of these MA plans waive all out-of-pocket medical expenses, except for prescription drugs, and some have a lower yearly estimated cost paying the Part B premium than not taking Part B.
+Aetna, UnitedHealthcare, Humana, and Kaiser offer special Medicare Advantage plans for federal retirees.
+Some of these MA plans waive all out-of-pocket medical expenses for approved medical services, except for prescription drugs.